mario-a-welch/mario-a-welch/README.md

 ### My name is Mario 👋

-Im a current student and graduate (April 1st!!!) from Codeup, a 22-week fully-immersive, project based, and intensive Full-Stack Java Career Accelerator.
+Im a graduate (April 1st!!!) from Codeup, a 22-week fully-immersive, project based, and intensive Full-Stack Java Career Accelerator.
 This program has helped me increase my problem-solving skills while developing new ones (HTML, CSS, JavaScript, and Java to name a few!).

 I'm currently: